okbob/plpgsql_lint/README.md

 ### PL/pgSQL statements

-plpgsql_lint check only embedded SQL and expressions.
+plpgsql_lint checks only embedded SQL and expressions.
 It doesn't check a PL/pgSQL statements.
 There are a few bugs that are not identified by syntax checking and plpgsql_lint
 too: